whtouche/wdi_1_git_lab_colormaster/README.md

 8. <strong> Challenge 4: Take Out The Trash (Removing Files)</strong>

     a.
+Remove the unsorted folder.
+Than nasty vandal must have brought it with him to ruin your work!

+    b.
 As you gaze upon your glorious work, colors gleaming under the blueish light of your computer screen at 4:00 in the morning, you notice some intruders.
 A few homeless .html files are lurking in the filesystem; the vandal must have littered them there.
 Use your knowledge of the command line to get rid of them.

        * hint: If you remember, there is a way to remove multiple .html files from a folder at once.

 9. Now that you've cleaned everything up, make a final commit and push your work up to your github account.
 10. Make a pull request against the repo owned by the head of the ColorMaster Order® to show him the fine work you have done.